 Put new clients on shorter payment terms.
 It’s also a matter of setting expectations with new clients—I recommend switching future clients to something faster than Net 30, if you haven’t done that already.

 Match the client’s payment preferences.
-If you don’t take credit cards, offer it.
+If you don’t take credit cards, it’s time to start accepting them.
 Sure, checks don’t have the 3-4% merchant fee, but eliminating collections hassle means you can spend your time on billable—or strategic—work instead of collections calls.
 And if a client says they don’t have money in their checking account, they may be able to pay by credit card now.
 Not the best approach to their finances, but you just want to get paid.
+And if you take ACH (bank debit) payments, you’ll pay even lower fees.
 Tip: Ask the Accounts Payable person how their process works, including how you can make their life easier… and when they run checks.

 Check their credit.
 You may not do a formal Dun & Bradstreet business credit check, but it’s worth speaking with past vendors.
 And you can get some of the answers by proxy.
 If you ask, “Do you expect we’ll have any issues getting source files from your old agency?” and they say “Yes,” I bet they have a bunch of unpaid invoices at the old agency.

 Fire clients who don’t value your work.
 Some of this may require firing clients who don’t appreciate your work.
 If collections is your biggest job as an agency owner, you’ve probably got the wrong clients.

 Stay on top of this.
 Check Accounts Receivable (A/R) every week to monitor who’s late, so you can [diplomatically] remind clients sooner rather than later.
 Tip: Use passive voice (initially, at least) to soften your questions about payment status.
 For instance, “Do you know when <CompanyName> plans to pay?” instead of “When are you going to pay?”